salujajaskeerat/ELP305-TribeD-documentation/index.md

 Efficiency: 70%

-- Input is water produced by combustion of 8 kg wood From the burning fuel, heated gasses are circulated by natural convection or forced by a pump.
+- Input is water produced by combustion of 8 kg wood From the burning fuel, heated gasses are circulated by natural convection or forced by a pump
-- Boiler processes this water to steam at high pressure.
+- Boiler processes this water to steam at high pressure
 - For 8kg of wood, the steam produced is 22.580kg at this efficiency

 ![](RackMultipart20220201-4-1apfz2s_html_e4360a86f9b28e06.png)